TeaPackCZ/libfreenect2/README.md

 # sudo apt-get install libturbojpeg0-dev (Debian)
 ```

 1. Install libusb. `sudo apt-get install libusb-1.0-0-dev`.
 The version must be >=1.0.20.
 You may use `sudo apt-add-repository ppa:floe/libusb && sudo apt-get update && sudo apt-get upgrade` if version 1.0.20 is not available.
+Latest available version (Jan 2016) is for Vivid, if you are using newer version, you have to change PPA distrbution to Vivid manualy.

 1. Install GLFW3, only if OpenGL 3.1 is supported (Odroid XU4 does not support it and you should use `cmake -DENABLE_OPENGL=OFF`).
 Try `sudo apt-get install libglfw3-dev`, if that is not available (e.g. Ubuntu trusty 14.04), you can download and install deb files from later Ubuntu releases: